Massage Chair vs Massage Therapist

 Massage therapists should know which techniques to employ on which muscles for the best results.

 As trained professionals, they can assess which areas need work to provide a truly customized massage.
-They should also listen to your feedback to provide the massage you want, whether that’s deep tissue kneading or a soft touch.
+They should also listen to your feedback to provide the massage you want, whether that is deep tissue kneading or a soft touch.

 Massage Chair Cons

 This is really the only significant benefit of a massage therapist over a massage chair.
-And it’s the only one that technology, so far, has been unable to replicate.
+And it is the only one that technology, so far, has been unable to replicate.

 Massage chairs lack medical knowledge that a massage therapist may offer

-Your massage chair hasn’t had months of education in anatomy and physiology.
-But it does have thousands of hours of programming going for it The advanced technology in today’s massage chairs can adjust for your height and weight.
-It’s up to you to decide which muscle groups need work, though.
+Your massage chair has not had months of education in anatomy and physiology.
+But it does have thousands of hours of programming going for it The advanced technology in current massage chairs can adjust for your height and weight.
+It is up to you to decide which muscle groups need work, though.

 Massage Chair Pros